-- Customer support: Explore the website to find out what communication methods are available to support users that need troubleshooting advice or assistance on the exchange.
-Also, some exchanges will provide comprehensive FAQs and How-To-Guides which is useful for beginners.
+- Customer support: Explore the website to find out what communication methods are available to support users who need troubleshooting advice or assistance on the exchange.
+Also, some exchanges will provide comprehensive FAQs and How-To-Guides which are useful for beginners.

 - Reviews: It is always good practice to conduct a thorough review of the exchange before using it.
 Read online exchange reviews, forum comments and posts on social media to find out what others thought about the platform.
 It can save time and money by choosing the right exchange.

 Guide To Buying Bitcoin In New Zealand

 Before purchasing any crypto an investor needs to decide which New Zealand cryptocurrency platform they are going to use.
 This involves reviewing and comparing crypto exchanges or brokerage services that are supported in New Zealand.
 As mentioned, the best option is to use a provider that is licensed with the Financial Markets Authority.
 Other aspects to keep in mind when selecting an exchange are:

 - NZD deposit methods and limits

 - Option to withdraw to a New Zealand bank account